 The coronavirus can spread between people who are within about 6 feet of each other, according to the CDC.
 So, if someone in your family is infected, the best way to keep everyone else safe is to give the sick person a separate bedroom and bathroom if possible, Steed says.

 The sick person should avoid contact with others in the household, and should only leave the home for medical treatment.
+The sick person should also wear a mask anytime that contact with others is necessary.
 It’s also a good idea to limit visitors to the home while someone is sick with COVID-19, the CDC says.

 If you're doing a sick person's laundry, the CDC advises using disposable gloves, and do not shake the laundry, which can spread germs.
 Nguyen said you don't need to worry about the temperature, but make sure you're using enough detergent and dry clothes on high heat.